Why Do Golf Do Balls Have Dimples? (Explained!)

 Aerodynamics

 As a science of the interaction of moving objects with the atmosphere, the turbulent boundary layer at the surface of the golf ball is formed by the presence of dimples.
-The turbulent flow acts on the gas molecules that exist in air, and therefore modify its development.
+The turbulent flow acts on the gas molecules that exist in air, and therefore modifies its development.
 The dimples on a golf ball allow for longer air time between the ball and the surface of the clubhead compared to a smooth golf ball.
 This reduces drag force, allowing more distance between the swinger and the golf ball to travel.

 Friction

 Dimples on both sides of a golf ball make it easier to control the trajectory and spin rate.
 This allows the player more time to time their swing while in mid-air and also results in greater height and distance when striking the ball.
-Dimples on golf are strategically placed on both sides of the ball as well as at the bottom or “equator” and not random so that when you hit the ball, it doesn’t matter which way the ball is oriented in your stroke – all parts interact with the environment equally.
+Dimples in golf are strategically placed on both sides of the ball as well as at the bottom or “equator” and not random so that when you hit the ball, it doesn’t matter which way the ball is oriented in your stroke – all parts interact with the environment equally.

 Creation Of A Thin Layer Of Air